 Once an ultrasound detects the presence of one or more mature follicles, an injection of human chorionic gonadotropin (hCG) is administered to induce ovulation.

 Following intercourse, only a small proportion of the sperm ascend the female genital tract.
 The goal of intrauterine insemination (IUI) is to increase the quantity of sperm that reach the fallopian tubes and thereby facilitate fertilization.
 Also known as artificial insemination, intrauterine insemination (IUI) is performed at AZARH using the partner's sperm or sperm from a donor.

 Before the IUI procedure, the sperm are washed and placed into a small volume of sterile medium.
 This is injected directly into the uterus via a soft, thin catheter.
 This portion of the procedure is comparable in sensation to a Pap test.
 The woman is able to resume normal activity immediately after IUI fertility treatments.

 For IUI fertility treatment to be effective, the woman must have normal ovulation, open fallopian tubes, and a normal uterine cavity.
 Ovulation induction with fertility drugs may be indicated for women with ovulatory disorders.
 The sperm of the male partner, or donor, is analyzed beforehand to determine count, motility (movement) and morphology (shape and size).

-If you are interested in learning more about ovulation induction or IUI fertility treatments, contact (AZARH).
-We have multiple locations — Phoenix and Gilbert — we also provide comprehensive diagnostic evaluations and other female and male factor infertility treatments.
+If you are interested in learning more about ovulation induction or IUI fertility treatments, contact AZARH today!
+We have multiple locations — Scottsdale, AZ and Gilbert, AZ — we also provide comprehensive diagnostic evaluations and other female and male factor infertility treatments.